Hasselblad X1D II Comparison Review

 The Hasselblad X1D II 50C is a mirrorless interchangeable lens camera that was announced in June 2019 and is equipped with a medium format sensor.
 It offers a resolution of 51.3 megapixel.

 Is the Hasselblad X1D II a good camera?
-The X1D II has a Camera Elo of 3296.
-This very strong rating puts it among the elite group of camera grand masters.
-The X1D II ranks among the top 10 percent of all mirrorless interchangeable lens cameras.
-In terms of its sensor size category (medium format cameras), the X1D II ranks among the top 20 percent.
+The X1D II has a Camera Elo of 2985.
+This rating puts the X1D II among the top 20 percent of all mirrorless interchangeable lens cameras.
+In terms of its sensor size category (medium format cameras), the X1D II also ranks among the top 20 percent.

 |Hasselblad X1D II|